CsillaFarkas/ParetoPick-R/README.md

 * nswrm_priorities.csv (included in package)

 ## Missing/Nice to have
+* full list of nswrm implemented across all catchments to properly assign priorities
 * PCA - number of fixed clusters adapted to number of variables
 * Bigger collection of management and structural nswrm implemented in OPTAIN
-* Correlation Analysis: output largest accepted correlation
+* Correlation Analysis: output largest accepted correlation, maybe in bold in table